Content Warning: This article discusses multiple forms of trauma, including sexual assault.

 Do I need any passwords?

 During the set-up process, you’re going to need your child’s school-issued student email address and password.
 If you or your child don’t know this information, contact your school’s IT department for assistance.
+If it's your family's Chromebook, you'll be in charge of passwords.

 Is there anything I should worry about with my child having Chromebook access?